-RAD-AID Malawi has three long-term bilateral goal initiatives: 1) radiologist support; 2) technologist/ radiographer education and development for working technologists, faculty, and students; and 3) biomedical engineering development for equipment maintenance.
+RAD-AID Malawi has three long-term bilateral goal initiatives: 1) physician support for radiology integration; 2) technologist/ radiographer education and development for working technologists, faculty, and students; and 3) biomedical engineering development for equipment maintenance.
 The project is located in Lilongwe, Malawi–the capital city.
 The main sites of collaboration are Kamuzu Central Hospital (KCH), a public, tertiary referral center, and Malawi College of Health Sciences (MCHS) Radiography Programme.

 Kamuzu Central Hospital

 Currently, one Malawian consultant radiologist for a 1,000 bed hospital.
 Modalities include radiography, ultrasound, and CT.
-Human capacity development is a major focus with emphasis 1) on professional development opportunities for the Malawian medical officers, consultant radiologist, and radiographers in the form of targeted education on requested topics by RAD-AID faculty, staff, and trainees; 2) on providing funding for attendance by Malawian colleagues at regional radiology conferences within Africa; & 3) on a long-term goal of training additional radiologists for Malawi.
+Human capacity development is a major focus with emphasis 1) effective radiology integration for physicians across clinical services with emphasis on interdisciplinary collaboration between surgery and radiology; 2) on providing funding for attendance by Malawian colleagues at regional radiology conferences within Africa; 3) professional development for radiographers on requested topics, & 4) on a long-term goal of training additional radiologists for Malawi.

 Malawi College of Health Sciences